fhavrlent/audiohardshell/README.md

 - Syncs currently listening audiobooks from Audiobookshelf to Hardcover.app
 - Matches books between platforms using ISBN, ASIN, or title search
 - Updates progress percentages and timestamps
+- Automatically marks books as "Finished" when they reach a configurable completion threshold
 - Runs on a configurable schedule (default: every hour)

 ## Prerequisites